-Earlier this year, we announced plans to build a CleanApp Alliance, a consortium of modeled on Wi-Fi Alliance, Bluetooth SIG, and most recently, Open AR Cloud.
+Earlier this year, we announced plans to build a CleanApp Alliance, a consortium of incident reporting platforms modeled on Wi-Fi Alliance, Bluetooth SIG, and most recently, Open AR Cloud.
 We are proud to be a founding member of the Open AR Cloud project, and look forward to adopting these best practices for the CleanApp Alliance.

 We’re continuing our outreach efforts to every large and small actor operating at the intersection of CivicTech & CleanTech.
 If you’re a developer who is thinking of launching a litter-reporting app, a pothole-reporting app, an incident-reporting app —chances are we have either reached out to you, or we are doing everything possible to reach out to you (so please check your spam folders).